perfanalytics/pose2sim/README.md

 Pose2Sim.runAll()
 ```

 The batch processing structure requires a `Config.toml` file in each of the trial directories.
 Global parameters are given in the `Config.toml` file of the `BatchSession` folder.
-They can be altered for specific or `Trials` by uncommenting keys and their values in their respective `Config.toml` files.
+They can be altered for specific Trials by uncommenting keys and their values in their respective `Config.toml` files.

 Run Pose2Sim from the `BatchSession` folder if you want to batch process the whole session, or from a `Trial` folder if you want to process only a specific trial.